Will Trent: Filming

 Production for the first season of Will Trent started in Atlanta on October 10, 2022, and concluded on February 20, 2023.

 Broadcast

 Will Trent premiered on January 3, 2023, on ABC.
 The second season premiered on February 20, 2024.
 The third season premiered on January 7, 2025.
-The fourth season is scheduled to premiere on January 6, 2026.
+The fourth season premiered on January 6, 2026.

 Reception

 Critical response

 For the first season, the review aggregator website Rotten Tomatoes reported an 89% approval rating based on 9 critics' reviews, with an average rating of 7/10.
 Metacritic, which uses a weighted average, assigned a score of 71 out of 100 based on 7 critics, indicating "generally favorable reviews".

 Daniel Fienberg of The Hollywood Reporter, wrote that it "quickly emerges as an above-average broadcast TV procedural".
 Reviewing the series for The A.V.
 Club, Max Gao gave a B− and stated, "It will welcome viewers who have never read the source material, but it risks alienating longtime fans of Slaughter's books."